-GOES LST ECV products from ESA LST_cci are climate records formed from single satellite sensors: the IMAGER onboard GEOS12 and GOES13 (internally represented by GOES12 and GOES13, respectively), and the ABI onboard GOES16 (internally represented by GOES16).
+GOES LST ECV products from ESA LST\cci are climate records formed from single satellite sensors: the IMAGER onboard GEOS12 and GOES13 (internally represented by GOES12 and GOES13, respectively), and the ABI onboard GOES16 (internally represented by GOES16).
+The sensors are not currently intercalibrated and inconsistencies/discontinuities may occur when transitioning sensors.
+These may be particularly relevant when transitioning from GOES12/13 to GOES16, since the older sensors required the use of a different algorithm.
 Further information is given in the Table below.